OKGuard hosts 2nd annual unmanned aerial systems symposium

 |0

-This work, OKGuard hosts 2nd annual unmanned aerial systems symposium, by CPL Danielle Rayon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, OKGuard hosts 2nd annual unmanned aerial systems symposium, by SSG Anthony Jones, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.